-What Happens When You Request a Public Assistance Hearing?
+What Happens When You Request an Apple Health - Medicaid Hearing?

-- A party may request a hearing when the Department of Social and Health Services (DSHS) tries to deny, change, or end benefits.
-The hearing is held by an independent and impartial judge at the Office of Administrative Hearings (OAH). - OAH will mail you a Notice of Hearing with the date, time, and location of your hearing.
+A party may request a hearing when the Health Care Authority (HCA) tries to deny, change, or end medical benefits.
+The hearing is held by an independent and impartial judge at the Office of Administrative Hearings (OAH).

+OAH will mail you a Notice of Hearing with the date, time, and location of your hearing.
 On average, hearings last about 30 minutes.
 (Plan for up to 60 minutes.)